Clinic Mastery Marketing

 What if my clinic only does one OT segment, like paediatric NDIS?

 Then we run one campaign, not three.
 Most of this approach scales down cleanly.
-We'd build paeds NDIS creative, target parents and support coordinators, and use a paeds-NDIS-specific lead form.
+We'd build paeds NDIS creative, target parents and support coordinators, and use a paeds NDIS specific lead form.
 The principles are the same: tight segment, sharp creative, careful audience, qualifying form.
 Single-segment OT clinics often see the cleanest Meta numbers in the entire portfolio because the targeting is so focused.

 How fast will I see results?